bantic/dns-server/README.md

 // Separate terminal
 $ dig @localhost -p 2222 +noedns recurse.com

-// Server should print out the decoded query packet
+// The server will print out the decoded query packet as well as the
+// response, and it will send the response back, which will...

+// In the dig terminal, you should see a valid response to your query
 ```

 ## More Info